crnorris/nudam-to-modbus-tcp/README.md

 # Floating Point Values

 Rather than trying to support "real" floating point values, I have simply provided extra input registers.
-Reading input register 1 will give you the value x1, reading input register 11 will give you the value x10, and reading input register 101 will give you the value x100.
+Reading input register 1 will give you the value x1, reading input register 11 will give you the value x10, and reading input register 21 will give you the value x100.
 ModbusScope allows you to divide this back down again to have the data displayed as floating point.
 For example, I have an expression in my "Register Settings" window of `${30021@3}/100`, which represents a T type thermocouple connected to one of my ND-6018 modules.
+The data is received as an integer x100 larger than it should be, and then ModbusScope divides it back to its proper value.